 - Financial Abuse includes withholding money, controlling bank accounts, not allowing you to work, or making it difficult to go to work

 Know Your Legal Rights

 Assault, including domestic assault, is a crime in Massachusetts.
-Victims can receive a restraining order at any time, including nights, weekends, and holidays, against their abuser.
-Victims do not need a lawyer to obtain a restraining order.
-A restraining order is a civil order that provides protection from physical or sexual harm caused by force or threat of harm from a family or household member.
+Victims can receive a restraining order at any time, including nights, weekends, and holidays.
+Victims do not need a lawyer or a police report to obtain a restraining order.
+A restraining order is a civil order that can provide protection from physical or sexual harm caused by force or threat of harm from an intimate partner, or family or household member.
 You can obtain an order against:

 - A spouse or former spouse

 - A household member